uisato/ableton-mcp-extended/README.md

 A high-performance alternative server implementation that uses UDP for parameter updates, providing lower latency for real-time control.

 ### Experimental Tools
 - **XY Mouse Controller**: Control any two Ableton parameters simultaneously using your mouse position for expressive performance control.
+Showing Ableton MCP capabilities for creating new experimental tools for interacting with Ableton Live.

 ## Requirements